khulnasoft-lab/design.khulnasoft.com/contents/components/modal.md

 ---
 name: Modal
-description: Modals are used to reveal critical information, show information without losing context, or when the system requires a user response.
+description: A modal is used to reveal critical information, show information without losing context, or when the system requires a user response.
 figma: https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit?node-id=425%3A129
 docs: complete
 gitlab_ui: /components/modal/code